bigyihsuan/vig-metro-map/ARCHITECTURE.md

 Inter-station transfers represent a connection between two differently-named stations.
 They can have one of three styles:

+- Line: for stations that are more than 1 cell of each other.
+Small black line, `1p` wide
-- White rounded shape: for non-adjacent stations within 1 cell of each other.
-Black outline `???p` wide, white background.
+- Blob: for stations within 1 cell of each other.
+White rounded shape, black outline `???p` wide, white background.
 These shapes are slightly larger than the bullets.
 Covers the entire station.
-- Small black line: for stations that are more than 1 cell of each other. `1p` wide
-- Dotted black line: for an out-of-station transfer. `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart
+- Dotted: for an out-of-station transfer.
+Dotted black line, `1p` wide, with rounded dots `1p` diameter spaced `??? p` apart

 ## Other Rail